RiddhiD2801/Osteodetect-AI-fracture-detection/README.md

 # 🦴 OsteoDetect - AI Fracture Detection

+OsteoDetect is an AI-based medical imaging system designed to assist in automated detection of wrist fractures from X-ray images.
+The project applies deep learning techniques to improve diagnostic accuracy and reduce manual interpretation time in orthopedic imaging.

+The system is built using a ResNet-50 transfer learning architecture trained on medical X-ray datasets.
+It classifies input images into fracture and normal categories and provides visual explanations using Grad-CAM to highlight important regions influencing the prediction.

+This project also focuses on model interpretability, making the AI decision process more transparent and reliable for medical use.
+Performance is evaluated using standard metrics including Accuracy, Precision, Recall, and F1-score.

+The dataset used in this project is GRAZPEDWRI-DX, collected from Graz University Hospital (Austria) and collaborating medical institutions in the United Kingdom, containing real clinical wrist X-ray images for robust evaluation.

+Overall, this project demonstrates the potential of artificial intelligence in healthcare, especially in medical image analysis and assistive diagnostic systems.
 OsteoDetect is a deep learning-based medical imaging project for automated wrist fracture detection using X-ray images.

 It uses a **ResNet-50 transfer learning model** for classification and **Grad-CAM** for explainable AI visualizations.